Excelsior7/DIVEINTODEEPLEARNING/Recurrent_neural_networks/MachineTranslation_ch10.md

     source_examples = copy.deepcopy(source_examples);
     target_examples = copy.deepcopy(target_examples);

-    ## The document provides examples in ascending order of the number of tokens.
+    ## The document "en_fra.txt" provides examples in ascending order of the number of tokens.
     ## So before delineating my training/test datasets, randomize the order of the examples,
     ## in order to maximize the heterogeneity in both.
     random_indexation = torch.randperm(dataset_train_size + dataset_test_size);